Grades and Course Credits

 A grade of “F” indicates failure to pass the course.
-A student who earns a grade of “F” in a core course (including Executive Skills classes) must repeat that course with a passing grade.
+A student who earns a grade of “F” in a core course must repeat that course with a passing grade.
 A student who earns a grade of “F” in an elective course must subsequently repeat that course or take another elective and earn a passing grade.
 When a course is repeated, both the “F” and the subsequent grade remain on the student’s permanent record, and both grades are included in the calculation of the cumulative grade point average (CGPA).
-Note that cohorted students who receive an “F” in a core class, excluding Executive Skills classes, cannot be cohorted the following semester.
+Note that cohorted students who receive an “F” in a core class cannot be cohorted the following semester.

 Graduate students cannot retake a Questrom course that has been successfully completed in order to improve their grade performance and/or CGPA.
 Graduate students also cannot audit a class first and then retake it for credit.
-Courses in which a grade of “F” or “W” have been received can be retaken, because “F” and “W” grades cannot be used to satisfy MBA or MSIS degree requirements.
-MBA and dual degree students can also retake non-Questrom graduate electives at Boston University in which they have received a grade below “B–” because only non-Questrom electives with grades of B– or higher can be used to satisfy MBA or dual degree requirements.
+Courses in which a grade of “F” or “W” have been received can be retaken, because “F” and “W” grades cannot be used to satisfy any graduate degree requirements.
+MBA and dual degree students can also retake non-Questrom graduate electives at Boston University in which they have received a grade below “B” because only non-Questrom electives with grades of B or higher can be used to satisfy MBA or dual degree requirements.